Updated: Oct 12, 2021

 Documentary, finger knitting tutorial, and more here: A Good Yarn Project

-Support RMNS and SNW - purchase fingerknitted #SamiArtStyle beanies, snoods and more via my shop and I will donate 20% of net sales between now and the end of the Exhibition to these local charities.
+Supporting RMNS and SNW - fingerknitted #SamiArtStyle items purchased during the Exhibition rrasied £50 in donations split between the two charities!
 A Good Yarn project was made possible thanks to the support of Mayor of London's #CultureSeeds fund, with thanks to Sutton Heritage for their local support.

 Back in October 2015, I started finger knitting as part of a conscious grieving process.
 By March 2016 I submitted a proposal to yarn-bomb part of Sutton High Street for a regeneration programme, with finger knitted ropes made by local community groups.